flutterrausch/flutter_examples/010__textformfield_w_riverpod/README.md

 ### Controlling Backbutton using WillPopScope:
 - Backbutton disabled
 - Backbutton -> Alert Dialog (re-usable widget)
+### Bringing it all together for a Details Screen:
 - Backbutton -> value check using setState (custom Alert Dialog)
 - Backbutton -> value check using __Riverpod__